For Write on Edge

 Morning comes.
-The smell of fresh-brewed coffee filters 'neath a bedroom door.
+The smell of fresh-brewed coffee seeps 'neath a bedroom door.
 The strong aroma of robust black is inhaled, masking the stench of Death that awaits.
 An elderly woman at the cusp of two worlds lies motionless in bed no longer wondering about the biggest con ever told.
-Now she knew; and it was not what she or anyone else thought it to be.
+Now she knew; and it was not what she nor anyone else thought it to be.
 No family member long gone came to guide you into your new life; no benevolent light shone; no peace of mind and heart were to be found.
 Instead, Death came to visit.
 And it was ugly and mean.
-Death came with its rotting smell of carcass to stand vigil at your bedside, patiently waiting for your last gasp of breath.
-It waited anxiously as it tried to contain its rapacious desire of claiming you before your time; its cold, fetid breath suffocating your world even more.
+And he brought his rotting smell of carcass to stand vigil at your bedside, patiently waiting for your last gasp of breath.
+It waited anxiously as it tried to contain its rapacious desire of claiming you before your time; its cold, fetid breath suffocating you even more.
+What kind of God would allow Death to visit and mock her pain?
+Was there a God?
+She had prayed to him for strength, yet Death had come.
+She guessed He must’ve been busy.

 "Yes.
 I smelled the coffee."
 She attempts to sit up even though she knows she is no longer able; atrophied, frail arms fail to hold her fragile weight.
-She gasps at the sharp pain that overtakes and tries to control her breathing; a tear escapes the corner of an eye.
+She gasps at the sharp pain that overtakes and tries to control her breathing; a tear escapes the corner of her eye.

 "I'm going to call the doctor.
 You don’t look well."